hectorrojas4/phpdevbox/README.md

 # phpdevbox
 PHP development environment using Docker with Debian and PHP 7.3-fpm

+## Create a new PHP project
+Create a new folder for your your project and copy the docker-compose.yml file into it.
+Change the *docker-compose* configuration according to your requirements, such as MEMORY_LIMIT, the project root, the volumes to be shared between your local and the container, and the PHP extensions you need.

 ## SSH to Docker Container

 ### To access the application container: